anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Applicability

-The mechanisms in this draft presume the availability of the pledge to communicate with the pledge agent.
-This may not be possible in constrained environments where, in particular, power must be conserved.
+The mechanisms in this draft presume the availability of the pledge to communicate with the registrar-agent.
+This may not be possible in
+constrained environments where, in particular, power must be conserved.
 In these situations, it is anticipated that the transceiver will be powered down most of the time.
 This presents a